DevExpress/devextreme-react-template/README.md

 ## Getting Started

-For more information about the DevExtreme React Template and how to customize it, refer to the following help topic: [Create a DevExtreme Application](https://js.devexpress.com/Documentation/Guide/React_Components/Create_a_DevExtreme_Application/).
+For more information about the DevExtreme React Template and how to customize it, refer to the following help topic: [Application Template](https://js.devexpress.com/Documentation/Guide/React_Components/Application_Template/).

 ## License